Breakfast in London, dinner in Barcelona

 Two ticket retailer websites deserve a special mention, www.raileurope.com & www.thetrainline.com.
 These connect to multiple operators, allowing tickets for trains across much of western Europe to be booked in one place.

-They have their own journey planning logic, so (for example) they can work out a suitable journey from Nice to Milan using an SNCF train from Nice to Ventimiglia and a Trenitalia train from Ventimiglia to Milan, they then source the Nice-Ventimiglia ticket from SNCF and the Ventimiglia-Milan ticket from Trenitalia, and add them together to provide you with a Nice-Milan journey as one seamless transaction.
+They have their own journey planning logic, so (for example) they can work out a journey from Nice to Milan, they then source the Nice-Ventimiglia ticket from SNCF and the Ventimiglia-Milan ticket from Trenitalia, selling it as one seamless Nice to Milan transaction.

 I often recommend www.raileurope.com or www.thetrainline.com as they allow you to book tickets together in one place for journeys that would otherwise require multiple bookings on different websites.
-They are designed for international users, so happily accept overseas payment cards (some national train operator sites struggle) and are written in plain English (some national rail operator sites slip back into local language or use poor English translations).
-The downside is that they charge a small booking fee, but it's often worth paying that.
+They are designed for international users, so happily accept overseas payment cards (some national train operator sites struggle) and are written in plain English (some national rail operator sites slip back into local language or use iffy English translations).
+They charge a small booking fee, but it's often worth it.

-Raileurope.com or www.thetrainline.com currently connect to the following national railways: Great Britain (National Rail), France (SNCF), Spain (Renfe), Italy (Trenitalia), Germany (Deutsche Bahn), Austria (ÖBB).
-They also both connect to private operator Italo. www.thetrainline.com also connects to Swiss Railways (SBB), the Benelux ticketing system (SNCB, NS & CFL) and private operators Regiojet & Westbahn.
+Raileurope.com or Thetrainline.com currently connect to the following national railways: Great Britain (National Rail), France (SNCF), Spain (Renfe), Italy (Trenitalia), Switzerland (SBB), Germany (Deutsche Bahn), Austria (ÖBB).
+They also both connect to private operator Italo. www.thetrainline.com also connects to the Benelux ticketing system (SNCB, NS & CFL) and private operators Regiojet & Westbahn.

 -